Get a FREE, Personalized 7-Day Music Making Course

 Are Power Chords Major or Minor?

 Neither.
 Power chords actually do not have a major or minor designation.
 Because they’re formed with the root and the fifth of a scale, they don’t have any note that gives it a major/minor sound.
 The quality of major and minor chords are given through the major/minor 3rd interval in the middle of the chord formation.
-Power chords don’t have a third within them.
+These chords don’t have a third within them.

 Do Power Chords Work on Acoustic Guitars?